If you require any vaccinations relating to foreign travel:

 It is important that you contact us at least 6 weeks before you travel as some vaccines have to be ordered as they are not stock items.

 Some travel vaccines are ordered on a private prescription and these incur a charge over and above the normal prescription charge.
 This is because not all travel vaccinations are included in the services provided by the NHS.
-For more information click here.
+For more information see the Travel Vaccinations section in the Health A-Z.

 Anti-Malarials can no longer be given on NHS prescription

 Recent changes in Southwark mean that unfortunately GPs can no longer prescribe malaria prevention medicines for travel on NHS prescriptions, but can do so on private prescriptions.
-For more information please see here.
+For more information please see the Southwark CCG website.

 If you are travelling to Europe the EU has published useful information for travellers on the European website.